Dreycey/PhageFilter/benchmarking/readSim/README.md

 Read simulation will take in a reference genome as input and simulate reads for Illumina, PacBio and Nanopore.

-> The EnrichSeq Readsimulator aims to simulate both short and long reads at different amounts based on the input genomes and their relative abundance levels.
+> The PhageFilter Readsimulator aims to simulate both short and long reads at different amounts based on the input genomes and their relative abundance levels.

 ## Quick Usage